ivanmarban/mongodb-windows-scripts/README.md

-# mongodb-windows-scripts
+# MongoDB start/stop Windows scripts

-MongoDB start/stop windows scripts
+A set of windows scripts for start/stop a mongodb instance, plus a minimal configuration file.